 Each student is expected to follow the school policy, bus rules, and guidelines set by the Board of Education, Administration, and State of Ohio.
-Students should be at their bus stop (place of safety) at least 5 minutes prior to the scheduled arrival time.
+Students should be at their bus stop (place of safety) at least five (5) minutes prior to the scheduled arrival time.

 - Students not sitting properly on a seat will receive three (3) warnings before a formal write-up. - Students must stay seated until the bus is at a complete stop and the airbrake is on.
 Three (3) warnings before a formal write-up. - Students must be respectful of drivers at all times.
 First offense will result in a formal write-up.
-The Building Principal will be notified.
+The Building Principal and Assistant Principal will be notified.
 Parents will be called or notified. - Students not at their assigned "safe spot" before the bus arrives and after drop off will result in formal write-up.
 A parent will be notified. - Students attempting to board another bus without proper permission and paperwork will result in formal write-up and sent to the authorized bus.
-The Building Principal and parents will be notified.
+The building Principal, Assistant Principal and parents will be notified.
 To ride another bus, students must submit a request to the transportation office 72 hours in advance. - Verbal altercation or foul language will result in an immediate formal write-up and one (1) day suspension of bus privileges.
 The Building Principal will be contacted for any further discipline. - Physical altercation or touching someone in an unkind way will result in an immediate formal write-up and at least three (3) days suspension of bus privileges.
-The Building Principal will be contacted for any further discipline.
+The building Principal and Assistant Principal will be contacted for any further discipline.
 Parents will be notified. - Any act of vandalism, marking or destroying any part of a bus will result in a formal write-up.
 Parents will be billed for replacement or repair.
-The Building Principal will be contacted for any further discipline. - Throwing of any object inside or out of the bus window will result in formal write-up and possible suspension of bus privileges.
-Principal and parents will be notified. - Possession or use of tobacco, drugs, or alcohol will result in immediate suspension of bus privileges and referral to the Building Principal and Superintendent for further discipline.
-Parents will be notified. - Carrying of weapons will result in immediate suspension of bus privileges and referral to Building Principal and Superintendent for further discipline.
+The building Principal and Assistant Principal will be contacted for any further discipline. - Throwing of any object inside or out of the bus window will result in formal write-up and possible suspension of bus privileges.
+Principal, Assistant Principal and parents will be notified. - Possession or use of tobacco, drugs, or alcohol will result in immediate suspension of bus privileges and referral to the Building Principal and Superintendent for further discipline.
+Parents will be notified. - Carrying of weapons will result in immediate suspension of bus privileges and referral to building Principal, Assistant Principal and Superintendent for further discipline.
 Parents will be notified.